 - Parc de Bel-Air

 - Parc de Dorion-Gardens (pay attention to the signage)

 - Parc Esther-Blondin

 - De la Fabrique Parking

-At all times between May 1 and October 1, it is prohibited to park a vehicle in a travel lane reserved for bicycles or pedestrians and identified by lines painted on the road, by bollards or by any other signage.
+At all times according to the dates on the signage, it is prohibited to park a vehicle in a travel lane reserved for bicycles or pedestrians and identified by lines painted on the road, by bollards or by any other signage.